Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Results

-The trends obtained with \texttt{att\_Zfix}, as depicted in Figure~\ref{fig:S-Av}, persist even when metallicity is allowed to vary (\texttt{att\_Z}).
-In this case, both the fitted $A_V$ and $M_\star$ increase slightly relative to those using \texttt{att\_Zfix}, by $+0.04$ dex and $+0.03$ dex, respectively.
+The trends obtained with \texttt{attS\_Z$_\mathrm{true}$}, depicted in Fig.~\ref{fig:S-Av}, persist even when metallicity is allowed to vary (\texttt{attS\_Z}).
+In this case, both the fitted $A_V$ and $M_\star$ increase slightly relative to those using \texttt{attS\_Z$_\mathrm{true}$}, by $+0.04$ dex and $+0.03$ dex, respectively.
 These increases result from the underestimation of $Z_\star$ ($-0.11$ dex), which renders the intrinsic model stellar continuum bluer.
-To match the observed colour of the input attenuated stellar continuum, the fit therefore requires a steeper attenuation curve or equivalently a larger colour excess.
+To match the observed colour of the input attenuated stellar continuum, the fit requires a steeper attenuation curve or equivalently a larger colour excess.
 Because the dust law in the SED fitting is fixed to the SMC curve, this steepening can only be achieved by raising $A_V$.
-This, in turn, enhances the attenuation across all wavelengths, resulting in an increase in intrinsic model fluxes and thus the fitted $M_\star$.
+This, in turn, enhances the attenuation across all wavelengths, resulting in an increase in intrinsic model fluxes and, thus, in the fitted $M_\star$.

-The correlation between $S_\mathrm{true}$ and the stellar mass offset (Figure~\ref{fig:S-Av}) remains when alternative dust attenuation laws are used in the SED fitting, although the absolute values differ slightly.
+The correlation between $S_\mathrm{true}$ and the stellar mass offset (Fig.~\ref{fig:S-Av}) remains when alternative dust attenuation laws are used in the SED fitting, although the absolute values differ slightly.
 For instance, applying the Calzetti law yields larger deviations in $M_\star$ ($\Delta\log M_\star \approx 0.19$) and $A_V$ ($\Delta A_V \approx 0.42$ dex) than applying SMC law ($\Delta\log M_\star \approx 0.07$ dex and $\Delta A_V \approx 0.20$ dex).
-This occurs because the normalised attenuation curves of simulated galaxies in \sphinx\ are generally steeper than the Calzetti law but more closely resemble the SMC law.
+This occurs because the normalised attenuation curves of simulated galaxies in \sphinx\ are generally steeper than the Calzetti law, but more closely resemble the SMC law.
 Consequently, reproducing the true colour excess requires a higher $A_V$ when the Calzetti law is adopted.
-The stellar mass $M_\star$ is then overestimated to compensate for the stronger attenuation at a fixed observed flux.
+The stellar mass, $M_\star$, is then overestimated to compensate for the stronger attenuation at a fixed observed flux.
 By contrast, the Salim law model allows the slope to vary through an additional parameter, $\delta$.
 Through simultaneous adjustment of $\delta$ and $A_V$, the Salim law can more flexibly recover the colour excess, reducing the systematic biases in $A_V$ ($\Delta A_V \approx 0.26$ dex) and in $M_\star$ ($\Delta\log M_\star \approx 0.12$ dex) relative to the Calzetti law; however, it still does not surpass the SMC law despite its greater flexibility.